paulhji/credit-risk-classification/README.md

 # credit-risk-classification
 ## Module 20 - Credit Risk Classification Challenge

+## File locations
+The data source file is under the Resources directory named "lending_data.csv".
+The python file credit_risk_classification.ipynb holds the code for the analysis and training of the models.

 ## Instructions
 The instructions for this Challenge are divided into the following subsections: